yogitadarade/yogitadarade/README.md

 ### 👋 Hi, There
-I am Yogita ,  A passionate learner and datascientist from Houston, Texas.
+I am Yogita , a passionate learner and Datascientist from Houston, Texas.